buildingSMART/foundation-API/README.md

 ## 1.8 Additional Response and Request Object Properties

-All API response and request Json objects may contain additional properties that are not part of the specified exchange for that endpoint.
+All API response and request JSON objects may contain additional properties that are not part of the specified exchange for that endpoint.
 This is to allow server and client implementations freedom to add additional functionality.
 Servers and clients shall ignore those properties and must not produce errors on additional properties.
 Servers and clients are not required to preserve these properties.

 ## 1.9 Binary File Uploads